Drip-line of a tree

 - Consistent moisture is needed.
 Drought-stressed trees are more vulnerable to disease and insect infestations and branch dieback.
 Keep a watchful eye for anything that looks out of the ordinary.

-Use this chart for specific information on watering devices, duration, and amount of water needed.
+for specific information on watering devices, duration, and amount of water needed.